-As an integral part of an overall test strategy, hardware-in-the-loop test method enables reproduceable testing of real ECUs embedded within/in a realistic simulation environment.
-This offers comprehensive testing in the laboratory 24/7, shortens validation times, and increases the range of test scenarios.
+As an integral part of an overall test strategy, the hardware-in-the-loop test method enables reproducible testing of real ECUs embedded in a realistic simulation environment.
+This offers 24/7 comprehensive testing in the laboratory, shortens validation times, and increases the range of test scenarios.
 Additionally, HIL allows for testing of critical corner cases without safety issues for the device-under-test or the environment in closed-loop as well as in open-loop test setups, e.g., data-replay testing.
-The increasing complexity of highly connected E/E architectures, evolving electric vehicles and ADAS/AD active safety systems makes HIL Testing crucial to ensure the reliability of the overall system. dSPACE HIL solutions are ranging from component to system integration testing and cover all vehicle domains from autonomous driving to zero emissions.
+The increasing complexity of highly connected E/E architectures, evolving electric vehicles, and ADAS/AD active safety systems makes HIL testing crucial to ensure the reliability of the overall system. dSPACE HIL solutions range from component to system integration testing and cover all vehicle domains from autonomous driving to zero emissions.

 - For all vehicle domains including e-mobility and autonomous driving

 - End-to-end tool chain for efficient automated testing